Addressing the Majorana vs. Dirac Question with Neutrino Decays: Application---Neutral Heavy Leptons

-On the other hand if, for example, we have a $\nu_4$ beam of known direction, and both the $\pi^0\nu_l$ and $\pi^+e^-$ decay modes are observed, we can use the visible final state ($\pi^+e^-$) to reconstruct the energy distribution of the heavy neutrinos and then use this distribution in order to determine whether the $\pi^0\nu_l$ decay is isotropic.
+If $\nu_4$ is heavy enough to decay into $e \pi$, or perhaps even into $\mu \pi$, then, as we have discussed, its Majorana or Dirac character can be determined even in a neutrino-beam or meson-factory experiment employing detectors without charge discrimination.
+In addition, if, for example, we have in such an experiment a $\nu_4$ beam of known direction, and both the $\pi^0\nu_l$ and $\pi^+e^-$ decay modes are observed, we can use the visible final state ($\pi^+e^-$) to reconstruct the energy distribution of the heavy neutrinos and then use this distribution in order to determine whether the $\pi^0\nu_l$ decay is isotropic.
+This could help confirm the conclusion concerning whether $\nu_4$ is a Majorana or Dirac particle drawn from study of the $e \pi$ final state alone.
 One last possibility is that there may be two heavy neutrinos, $\nu_4$ and $\nu_5$.
 In this case, one can hope to observe, for example, $\nu_5\to\nu_4\rho^0$, followed by $\nu_4\to\pi^+e^-$ and fully reconstruct the momentum of the initial-state $\nu_5$.

 The mass region above tens of GeV is accessible to high-energy collider experiments, including those at the LHC \cite{Aad:2015xaa,Sirunyan:2018xiv,Cai:2017mow}.
 The situation here is qualitatively different.
-The lepton number of the initial state -- zero -- is well known and there are circumstances where the lepton number of the final state can be characterized well.
+The lepton number of the initial state---zero---is well known and there are circumstances where the lepton number of the final state can be characterized well.
 Since these $\nu_4$s are heavy, event topologies similar to $pp\to W^+ +{\rm stuff} \to \ell^+\nu_4+ {\rm stuff}\to \ell^+\ell^{\prime +}+ {\rm stuff}$, where `stuff' stands for reconstructed particles with zero lepton number, would unambiguously reveal that $\nu_4$ is a Majorana fermion.
 On the other hand, knowledge of the properties of the heavy neutrinos would be available and it would be, in principle, possible to reconstruct the rest frame of the heavy neutral lepton and measure the decay angular distribution of its daughter boson $X$ in $\nu_4\to \nu_l+X$ decays.
 The importance of looking at angular distributions at collider experiments was also highlighted in Ref.~\cite{Han:2012vk}.
 It should be noted that if $\nu_4$ is heavy enough, $X=Z^0$ and $X=H^0$ may be accessible.
 The Higgs-final-state includes information on the neutrino Yukawa couplings.